-In addition to the matters described above, we are involved in various additional legal proceedings and other legal matters from time to time in the normal course of business.
+We are involved in various additional legal proceedings and other legal matters from time to time in the normal course of business.
 We do not believe that the outcome of any of these matters will have a material effect on our consolidated financial position, results of operations or cash flows.